mybbgroup/Image-auto-resizer/README.md

 Image Auto-Resizer is a plugin for [MyBB](https://mybb.com/) 1.8.
 It auto-resizes uploaded images so that they do not exceed a stipulated maximum width and height.

+## Resource requirements

+Resizing large images can be memory-intensive, and because this plugin does not check for sufficient memory, you should ensure it yourself.
+A plugin user reported that a 32M [`memory_limit`](https://www.php.net/manual/en/ini.core.php#ini.memory-limit) setting was not sufficient to avoid out-of-memory errors, but that 128M (the default) was.
+That is a rough guide: the actual value will depend on what size images you have configured your MyBB site to accept in the first place.

 ## Installing

 1. *Download*.